abhineet123/MTF/Config/ReadMe.md

 			j: JPEG image files (some other common formats line PNG and BMP are supported too)
 			u: USB camera
-			f: Firewire camera (only ViSP and Xvision  pipelines; USB camera option(u) can be used to access Firewire cameras with OpenCV as long as no USB cameras are attached)
+			f: Firewire camera (only ViSP and Xvision  pipelines; USB camera option(u) can be used to access Firewire cameras with OpenCV as long as no USB cameras are attached too)

 	 Parameter:	'actor_id'
 		Description: